 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by row and column number, as shown in the template in Annex I.

-This Annex relates to opening, quarterly and annual submission for third country branches.
+This Annex relates to quarterly and annual submission for third country branches.